-Before you choose to lease an audi, here is bit of history about the brand, its cars and some of the technology it uses.
-After the information, there will be some links to the Audi car leasing deals currently available.
+Before you choose to lease an Audi, here is bit of history about the brand, its cars and some of the technology it uses.
+We have included links to the relevent model pages, or check out all our latest Audi car leasing deals currently available.

 AUDI AG is based in German company and produces cars under the Audi brand.
 The name Audi is based on a latin translation of the surname of the founder August Horch, itself the German word for "listen!"